 The Adolescent Brain

 Recent research demonstrates that there is a surge in the production of gray matter just before puberty (peaking at age 11 for girls, 12 for boys), largely affecting the frontal cortex, where executive functions are housed.
-Executive functions include the ability to think, plan, maintain short-term memory, organize thoughts, control impulses, problem solve, and execute tasks.
-Learn more on the role of executive function skills on impulse control.
+(Executive functions include the ability to think, plan, maintain short-term memory, organize thoughts, control impulses, problem solve, and execute tasks.)
 This same research finds myelination of the gray matter develops slowly, with this region not fully maturing until young adulthood.

 While these brain changes may be what equips tweens to transition from dependence to independence, they may also be some of the reason behind their drive for pleasure seeking and limit testing.
 Adolescents’ still-developing frontal cortex and the need for social connection and acceptance may also explain their risk-taking behavior.
 However, as compelling as these changes are, they alone do not account for the behaviors we see in young adolescents.
 Instead, they interplay with genetics, environment, and experiences, making this transition from childhood to adulthood extremely complex.